Lich-Corals/coral-chords/README.md

 - Searching for tabs
 - Downloading tabs
 - Syncing tabs with Spotify
+- Control the media player and UI using keyboard shortcuts
 - Remind you to renew your instrument's strings
 - Log the songs you've played locally